rebelsky/csc321-jekyll/_dev/_prelim/prelim02.md

 ### Good things to do (Academic)

+* Convocation Thursday at 11 in JRC 101:
-* Convocation Thursday: Democracy at the Roots: Culture and Sovereignty in Haiti
+  Democracy at the Roots: Culture and Sovereignty in Haiti
 * CS extras Thursday: Summer research opportunities in CS.